Exit problems for positive self-similar Markov processes with one-sided jumps: Introduction

 \section{Introduction}

-Recent years have seen renewed interest in the (fluctuation) theory of positive self-similar Markov processes (pssMp), that is to say, modulo technicalities, of $[0,\infty)$-valued strong Markov processes $Y=(Y_s)_{s\in [0,\infty)}$ with $0$ as an absorbing state that enjoy the following scaling property: for some $\alpha\in (0,\infty)$, and then all $\{c,y\}\subset (0,\infty)$, the law of $(cY_{sc^{-\alpha}})_{s\in [0,\infty)}$ when issued from $y$ is that of $Y$ when issued from $cy$.
+Recent years have seen renewed interest in the (fluctuation) theory of positive self-similar Markov processes (pssMp), that is to say, modulo technicalities, of $(0,\infty)$-valued strong Markov processes $Y=(Y_s)_{s\in [0,\infty)}$ with $0$ as a cemetery state that enjoy the following scaling property: for some $\alpha\in (0,\infty)$, and then all $\{c,y\}\subset (0,\infty)$, the law of $(cY_{sc^{-\alpha}})_{s\in [0,\infty)}$ when issued from $y$ is that of $Y$ when issued from $cy$.
 See the papers \cite{ckr,pierre,caballero,pardo,chaumont,patie,baurdoux} among others.

-On the other hand it is by now widely recognized that the fundamental, and as a consequence a great variety of other non-elementary, exit problems, of upwards or downwards skip-free strong Markov real-valued processes can often be parsimoniously expressed in terms of a collection of so-called ``scale functions'', be it in discrete or continuous time or space.
-See e.g. the papers \cite{kkr} for the case of spectrally negative L\'evy processes (snLp), \cite{avram-vidmar} for upwards skip-free random walks, \cite{vidmar:fluctuation} for their continuous-time analogues,\footnote{Note that for processes with stationary independent increments the results for the upwards-skip-free case yield at once also the analogous results for the downwards-skip-free case, ``by duality'' (taking the negative of the process).} \cite{ivanovs} for Markov additive processes and \cite[Proposition~VII.3.2]{revuz-yor} \cite{zhang,lehoczky} for diffusions.
-This is of course but a flavor of the huge body of literature on a variety of exit problems in this context that can be tackled using the ``scale function paradigm'', and that is perhaps most comprehensive in the case of snLp.
+On the other hand it is by now widely recognized that the fundamental, and as a consequence a great variety of other non-elementary, exit problems of upwards or downwards skip-free strong Markov real-valued processes can often be parsimoniously expressed in terms of a collection of so-called ``scale functions'', be it in discrete or continuous time or space.
+See e.g. the papers \cite{kkr} for the case of spectrally negative L\'evy processes (snLp), \cite{avram-vidmar} for upwards skip-free random walks, \cite{vidmar:fluctuation} for their continuous-time analogues, \cite{ivanovs,Kyprianou2008} for Markov additive processes and \cite[Proposition~VII.3.2]{revuz-yor} \cite{zhang,lehoczky} for diffusions.
+(Note that for processes with stationary independent increments the results for the upwards-skip-free case yield at once also the analogous results for the downwards-skip-free case, ``by duality'' (taking the negative of the process).)
+This is of course but a flavor of the huge body of literature on a variety of exit problems in this context that can be tackled using the ``scale functions paradigm'', and that is perhaps most comprehensive in the case of snLp.